serhii-chernenko/valet-plus/readme.md

 - `http2` directive upgraded for nginx configs.
 - `valet share` command fixed.
 - Ngrok upgraded from 2 to 3 version.
-- `m2 install` command.
+- `valet m2 install` command.
 Install Magento 2 in one command!
+- `valet m2 uninstall` command.
+Uninstall Magento 2 in one command!

 ## Magento 2 Installation